tolete95/Coursera_8-Practical-Machine-Learning_Project/Project_Report.md

 testing <- Otraining[-inTrain,]
 ```

-#Data Modelling
+## Data Modelling
-First for reproductibility reasons, we will set.seed.
+First for reproductibility reasons, we will set seed.
-Then we fit model using RandomForest and Gradient Boosting Machine.
+Then we fit two different models  RandomForest and Gradient Boosting Machine.
 Use train control to set crossvlidation  to 3 partitions.
-Usually 10 folds are used but even 5 folds gave a high computation time and still with 3 partitions we geat a very high accuracy.
+Usually 10 folds are used but even 5 folds gave a high computation time so I have stayed with 3 partitions.
 VerboseIter is set to TRUE to follow the  model fitting
 ```{r, cache = T}
 set.seed(41119)